jetspiking/IoT_Exercises/README.md

 # IoT Exercises repository description
 This course has a mixed bag of example projects for the IoT-Avans-Course.
 The course starts with a relatively simple introduction with different programming exercises.
-The Espressif ESP32 Dev Module has been used for the wiring.
+The Espressif ESP32 Dev Module has been used for the different exercises.

 All exercises have been programmed in Visual Studio Code with the PlatformIO plugin.